 To Maintain Pace You Have to Train At Marathon Pace

-An athlete seeking to improve their marathon time can considerably lower their present personal best by learning to train at marathon pace but obviously other factors go into it as well such as sleep, nutrition and how much attention you pay to your easy, recovery runs.
+An athlete seeking to improve their marathon time can considerably lower their present personal best.
+So, learn to train at marathon pace.
+Also, other factors go into it as well such as sleep and nutrition.
+How much attention do you pay to your easy, recovery run pace?

 If you fail.
 Keep trying.